How To Quieten Your Mind and Slow Down When You Feel Rushed [TUTORIAL]

 Take a look at the Dalai Lama’s guide to Nine Round Breathing.

-11. Tibetan Singing Bowls and meditative instruments
+11. Tibetan Singing Bowls and meditative instruments help the mind slow down

 You have probably tried meditating.
 But have you tried meditating on a Tibetan Singing Bowl?